tyroguru/BPFTrace-hol/uprobe.md

 ## Dynamic User Probes

-In this lab you will experiment with probing dynamic *u*ser probes. *Dynamic* probes are probes that are not *statically* defined apriori in code (eg [USDT probes](usdt.pdf)).
+In this lab you will experiment with probing dynamic *u*ser probes. *Dynamic* probes are probes that are not *statically* defined apriori in code (e.g., [USDT probes](usdt.pdf)).
 Dynamic probes are discovered on-demand by the kernel uprobe subsystem.
 For userland applications and libraries, a point of instrumentation is called a `uprobe`.